-The Director of Finance shall submit a signed monthly investment report that summarizes current market conditions, economic developments and anticipated investment conditions.
+The Deputy City Manager or designee shall submit a signed monthly investment report that summarizes current market conditions, economic developments and anticipated investment conditions.
 The report shall summarize investment strategies employed in the most recent month, and describe the portfolio in terms of investment securities, maturities, risk characteristics, and shall explain the total investment return for the month in compliance with state law.